anyagessesse/Friendly/README.md

 - [ ] User can group together friends in categories that only the user can see from their perspective
     - [ ] User can favorite/only show notifications from certain groups/people
 - [ ] User can put in their status which friends have said yes to hanging out so that users can see everyone who is going
-- [ ] User can update their status
 - [ ] User can click a link/button to message/calls to make plans with a friend that is currently free

 ### 2. Screen Archetypes